-Instead of Soaking, apply ice packs to your treated areas for 20 minutes at a time every 4 hours for three days after your procedure.
+Instead of Soaking, apply ice packs to your treated areas for 20 minutes every 4 hours for three days after your procedure.
 You can also take over-the-counter pain relievers, such as ibuprofen or acetaminophen, for pain relief after fat removal surgery.

 9. Avoid Smoking, Alcohol, and Blood Thinners

 It is essential to avoid smoking or drinking alcohol for at least two weeks before and after liposuction surgery, which helps prevent infection and bleeding complications during recovery.

 In addition, you should avoid taking blood thinners such as aspirin or ibuprofen before and after your surgery unless otherwise directed by your doctor.

 These medications can interfere with healing by slowing down blood clotting, leading to excessive bleeding during or after surgery.